Which plants repel mosquitoes and other insects in the backyard and garden? Here’s a list of the best insect-repelling plants to use in your garden.

 It’s not just mosquitoes; gnats, biting flies, ants, and other pests can take the fun right out of any outdoor activity.

-Mosquitoes are more than a nuisance, too, as there are many mosquito-borne diseases out there, including viruses such as West Nile, Eastern Equine Encephalitis, Dengue, and now Zika.
+Mosquitoes are more than a nuisance, too, as there are many mosquito-borne diseases out there, including viruses such as West Nile, Eastern Equine Encephalitis, and Dengue.

 Mosquitoes and many other insects target their victims by the odors and gases we give off—carbon dioxide, sweat, and smelly feet to name a few.
 They can be attracted from as far as 100 feet away.

-Since many plants give off these fragrances, why not plant them around your yard or put some pots of them on your deck or patio to ward off the biters?
-It won’t magically make the area a bug-free zone, but it may help.
+Since many plants give off these fragrances naturally, why not plant them around your yard or put some pots of them on your deck or patio to ward off the biters?
+It won’t magically make the area a bug-free zone, but it may help to reduce their presence.

 Many plants that are listed as “insect-repelling” are, in fact, not.
 Here are a few plants that I have found repel the bugs that bug us:

-- Lemon grass is used to make citronella oil, which has proven mosquito repelling abilities.
+- Lemon grass has proven mosquito repelling abilities.
 Since it is hardy only in tropical zones, plant yours in a pot and bring it inside when the temperatures drop if you intend to keep it over the winter.

 - While we are on the topic of lemon, any plant with a strong, citrus fragrance will keep bugs at bay.
 Try lemon-scented geraniums, lemon thyme, or lemon balm.
 Lemon balm is in the mint family, so confine it to a pot to keep it from spreading crazily.